AGM TECHNOLOGY - THE DIFFERENCE

 Below are data tables and their resultant graphical representations of % Battery Capacity versus Measured Battery Voltage.
 The major difference between the data sets is that in most scenarios, lab testing data will exceed field results.
 When analyzing the data, one will notice that in field use, batteries yield approximately 80-85% (80% shown below) of their rated (Laboratory Derived) amp-hours.
 This appears to be a common efficiency factor used throughout the electrical industry.
 This is not a reflection on any manufacturer, but the manner in which testing results are derived and used by most when it comes to marketing their products.
 We have provided typical differences below for your evaluation and use in determining your requirements.
 When calculating a house bank size requirement to fill one's needs, multiply your house bank amp-hour requirement by 125% (actual AH is apx.
 80% of rated AH) in order to arrive at the correctly sized battery bank when using published battery rated amp-hours.

 The graph on the left displays specifications from an owner's manual based on lab testing results under perfect tightly controlled conditions.
 The graph on the right is from actual observed field measurements performed by ZRD.
 Manufacturer lab testing reaches its 50% capacity level at 12.20 vdc.
-ZRD reached it's 50% capacity at 12.05vdc.
-The disparity is due to the fact that the laboratory tested battery bank is starting at a higher state of laboratory initial charge that is not available or possible to acheive in a field setting.
+ZRD reached its 50% capacity at 12.05vdc.
+The disparity is due to the fact that the laboratory tested battery bank is starting at a higher state of laboratory initial charge that is not available or possible to achieve in a field setting.

 Capacity 0 % 20 % 40 % 50 % 60 % 80 % 100 %